j-c-h-e-n/College-Obsidian-Notes/Fall25/CMSC424/10-20-25 Lecture Notes.md

 - Given an FD, $A \rightarrow B$, if $A$ repeats, then $(B-A)$ also has to repeat (any part of B that is not in A also must repeat).
 - If rule 1 (trivial) is satisfied, $(B-A)$ is empty, thus not a problem.
 - If rule 2 is satisfied, then $A$ can't be repeated, so this doesn't happen either.
+## Creating BCNF Schemas
+- For all dependencies $A \rightarrow B$ that hold on a relation, check if $A$ is a superkey.
+- If not, then
+	- Choose a dependency that breaks the BCNF rules, say $A \rightarrow B$
+	- Create $R1 = (A, B)$
+	- Create $R2 = R - (B-A)$ (new relation WITHOUT B).
+	- Note that: $R1 \cap R2 = A$ and $A \rightarrow AB (=R1)$, so this is lossless decomposition.
+Not always possible to find a dependency-preserving decomposition that is in BCNF.
+- NP-Hard to find one that exists.
+## BCNF and Redundancy
+- Complex when there's multi-valued dependencies.
+- 3NF is an alternative to BCNF that preserves dependencies, but may allow some FD redundancy.
+- 4NF removes redundancies due to multi-valued dependencies.
+-